buildtesters/buildtest/docs/contributing.rst

 5. Please don't open a duplicate issue if there is an existing issue addressing similar problem, instead you can participate in discussion in the issue or contact appropriate individuals directly in slack

+6. There should not be any branches other than ``master`` or ``devel``.
+Feature branches should be pushed to your fork and not to origin

 Contributing Topics